 The mining license held by CAUC in respect of the Main Dornod Property was submitted to the Mineral Resources and Petroleum Authority of Mongolia ("MRPAM") Department of Geology and Mining Cadastre for re-registration and was re-registered on January 23, 2007 with a term of 30 years commencing September 30, 1997 in accordance with the Minerals Law (defined below).
 The mining license previously had a term of 15 years commencing September 30, 1997.
 All other terms and conditions of the mining license were unaltered.
-See "Narrative Description of the Business - Mongolia - Mining Legislation"".
+See "Narrative Description of the Business - Mongolia - Mining Legislation".

 On July 15, 2009, the Corporation reported that it had received notice from the Mineral Resources Authority of Mongolia ("MRAM") (formerly MRPAM) that the mining license for the Main Dornod Property, held by CAUC, had been suspended.
 Subsequently, following communications with MRAM and the State Specialized Inspection Agency of the Government of Mongolia, the Corporation was informed that the mining license was suspended based on the conclusions of the State Inspector who determined that CAUC was allegedly in violation of applicable laws by reason of it not having registered its deposit reserves with the State Integrated Registry for approval by the Minerals Council, however, CAUC had submitted its reserve calculations to MRAM for registration in accordance with Mongolian law initially in 2007 and again in 2008.
 On January 14, 2010, the Corporation announced that a settlement had been reached with MRAM whereby the suspension of the mining license for the Main Dornod Property, held by CAUC, had been terminated.
 The Corporation viewed this settlement as having finally resolved the July 2009 suspension of the mining license, despite subsequent reports circulated by the Mongolian Nuclear Energy Agency (the "NEA") that the settlement was not valid.
-The MRAM formal report on such reserve and resource calculations is still pending as of the date of this Annual Information Form.
-Notwithstanding its continued efforts to register its reserves to date, CAUC has not received approval or registration of its reserves in respect of the Main Dornod Property.
-The Minerals Council did not appoint a group of experts to review the Corporation's reserve and resource calculations until late 2009, following repeated requests by the Corporation.
-The Minerals Council has yet to convene a meeting to review and approve the experts' report.
-Accordingly, having submitted the reserve calculations as required, obtaining approval and registration of its reserves continues to lie within the purview and control of the Minerals Council of Mongolia.
-The Corporation continues to believe that CAUC has complied with the terms of the mining license and applicable laws in all material respects.
+The MRAM formal report on such reserves and resource calculations was never rendered.
+Notwithstanding its continued efforts to register its reserves, CAUC never received approval or registration of its reserves in respect of the Main Dornod Property.

 The exploration license was renewed for an additional three-year period in February 2008 with expiry on February 11, 2011.
-Under the Minerals Law (defined below), the license may be renewed for one additional three-year period.
 The Corporation had previously taken steps to convert the exploration license for the Additional Dornod Property into a mining license in accordance with the Minerals Law.
-To this end, the Corporation has submitted the reserve and resource calculation for the Additional Dornod Property, prepared in accordance with Mongolian standards and requirements, to MRAM.
-This is a necessary precondition in the process of converting an exploration license to a mining license in accordance with the Minerals Law.
-The MRAM formal report on such reserve and resource calculations is still pending as of the date of this Annual Information Form, as described above.
+To this end, the Corporation had submitted the reserve and resource calculation for the Additional Dornod Property, prepared in accordance with Mongolian standards and requirements, to MRAM which was a necessary precondition in the process of converting an exploration license to a mining license in accordance with the

+Minerals Law.
+The MRAM formal report on such reserve and resource calculations was never rendered.
 See also "Narrative Description of the Business - Mongolia - Mining Legislation".